Skip to Content

 Method

-5. Arrange prepared carrots around the chicken and place it in preheated oven, roasting 15 minutes per pound.
-Check for doneness with a meat thermometer when there is roughly 20 minutes left.
+4. Arrange the carrots around the chicken and roast for 15 minutes per pound.
+Begin checking for doneness when 20 minutes remain (see Note).

 Nutrition Info